Understanding Tkinter: Python's Gateway to GUI Development

 Tkinter, an integral part of Python's standard library, is a powerful tool for crafting graphical user interfaces (GUIs).
 This library equips developers with an array of widgets and tools necessary for building robust desktop applications, ensuring seamless functionality across various platforms like Windows, macOS, and Linux.
 Rooted in the Tk GUI toolkit, originally designed for the Tcl programming language, Tkinter has been adeptly adapted for Python, enhancing its versatility.

-Tkinter comes with Python and while installing python check the tcl/tk and IDLE checkbox.
+Tkinter comes with Python and while installing Python, ensure the Tcl/Tk and IDLE checkboxes are selected.
 To install Tkinter subsequently we have to use the command like this .

 C:\Users\user name>pip install tk

-Installation of Python is to be completed before installing Tkinter library . ( how to check Python installation is here. )
+Python must be installed before installing the Tkinter library. ( how to check Python installation is here. )

-If you are getting error modulenotfounderror: no module named 'tkinter' then use the above steps to install Tkinter library.
+If you encounter the error ModuleNotFoundError... no module named 'tkinter' then use the above steps to install Tkinter library.

 import tkinter